AbdulMumin123/SIEMHoney-Pot/README.md

 - <b>Azure VM</b>

 <h2>What I learned </h2>
-Make sure all your devices and anything that you will connect to the internet with is properly secured.
+You need to make sure all your devices and anything that you will connect to the internet with is properly secured.
 As soon as I made the VM live, attacks were coming in from all across the world.
-Aside from that, this project allowed me to get more comfortable navigating the Azure portal and incorparating the different services it provides together.
+This project allowed me to get more comfortable navigating the Azure portal and incorparating the different services it provides together.

 <h2>SIEM Map:</h2>